 It's important to realize that the word "autonomy" doesn't automatically mean complete independence - the absence of requirements or constraints.
 Instead, it means the individual can get behind the boundaries and expectations and have genuine buy-in.
 There must be some internal or intrinsic motivation to view the requirements, at the very least, as reasonable.

-Likewise, when those running the business side of things become so focused on growth and maximizing the profit margin, hiring more executives and middle management, and preferring other sectors over the physicians' needs and concerns, they forget the complexity of primary care.
+Likewise, when those running the business side of things become so focused on growth and maximizing the profit margin, hiring more executives and middle management, and giving preference to other entities/outcomes over the physicians' needs and concerns, they forget the complexity of primary care.
 They try to use carrots and sticks as motivators.
 (Such low-level external motivators have been proven Ineffective in complex situations).
 As a result, leaders disengage from the shared humanity with the physicians.
-Physicians then can be seen as adversarial when advocating for themselves to make the work sustainable.
+Physicians then are seen as "difficult" and adversarial when advocating for themselves to make the work sustainable in a way that feels like it truly serves the patients.
 Then it's a small step to viewing physicians as necessary but replaceable, cogs in a wheel.
 And the cycle continues.

 Let's get back to a shared vision and mission.
 Consider others' perspectives, experiences, and humanity.
 Let's start with what is working and where we all (hopefully) want to see the future of medicine: excellent, accessible, sustainable, and fulfilling for all involved.
 We need to get back to the table, drop the armor, and have a good old-fashioned Brené Brown-style productive rumble.
-Physicians MUST be at the table AND be empowered.
+Physicians who haven't forgotten the challenges of being on the front-lines MUST be at the table AND be empowered.
 Autonomy MUST be prioritized.
 I'm not saying it will be easy, but it will be worth it for the future of healthcare.

 Next week, we will delve into the four domains of autonomy: Time, Tasks, Team, and Techniques.
 I'll add in a fifth "T" – Thoughts/Mindset.
 We will look at taking back some agency even before changing the circumstances.